Tips for running hybrid AGM webcasts in Singapore

 Detailed below are the common types of polling services in Singapore today:

-• Manual Polling/Voting – Executed through paper and pen with the share registrar manually counting the votes during a meeting.
+• Manual Polling/Voting– Executed through paper and pen with the share registrar manually counting the votes during a meeting.
 It can also be a semi-automated process where details and votes are captured electronically on a polling/voting solution.
-Typically used by companies with a small to medium shareholder base as the time taken can be longer due to the manual work needed as headcount increases
+Typically used by companies with a small to medium shareholder base, the time taken can be longer due to the manual work needed as headcount increases.

-• Electronic-polling/Voting – Administrated via handsets and smart cards provided to shareholders, a card reader is used to capture information which collates and display results instantly.
-This is usually engaged by companies with a sizeable shareholder base where speed and real-time polling data is an important factor.
+• Electronic-polling/Voting– Administrated via handsets and smart cards provided to shareholders, a card reader is used to capture information that collates and displays results instantly.
+Companies that usually engage this are the ones with a sizeable shareholder base where speed and real-time polling data are important.

-Whilst a lot of the services discussed above are post Initial Public Offering (“IPO”), an important role of a Share Registrar should be to support clients through their IPO listing.
+Whilst a lot of the services discussed above are post-Initial Public Offering (“IPO”), an important role of a Share Registrar should be to support clients before and throughout their IPO listing journey.
 A professional share registry service provider offers support through advising on the SGX requirements for a successful listing in Singapore.
-There are many unknowns on an IPO journey, a capable share registrar will have experience across a variety of situations to ensure they can advise the necessary actions for a seamless experience founded on compliance and best practice governance.
-Some common areas an experienced share registrar can support with are:
+There are many unknowns on an IPO journey; a capable share registrar will have experience across a variety of situations to ensure they can advise on the necessary actions for a seamless experience founded on compliance and best practice governance.
+Some common areas an experienced share registrar can support are:

 An exemplary Share Registrar should offer an astute suite of services that cater to clients’ needs.
-They should be proactive in all their dealings and prioritise delivering a service that alleviates administrative burden.
-A good share registrar can be the make or break for maintaining valuable shareholder relations and ensuring compliance with all local regulations to avoid any potential loss in reputation or monetary fines.
+They should be proactive in all their dealings and prioritise delivering a service that alleviates administrative burdens.
+A good share registrar can be the make or break for maintaining valuable shareholder relations and ensuring compliance with all local regulations to avoid any potential loss of reputation or monetary fines.

 BoardRoom – Share Registry Services in Singapore

-As one of the leaders and pioneers in the share registry industry, BoardRoom has over 50 years of experience guiding many listed corporations in Singapore, Malaysia, Hong Kong and Australia.
+As one of the leaders and pioneers in the share registry industry, BoardRoom has over 50 years of experience guiding many listed corporations in the APAC region.
+Our expertise is trusted by close to 50% of SGX-listed companies, helping them to save time and money by delegating time-consuming administrative tasks to our dedicated team.
+We have comprehensive knowledge of compliance requirements across major stock exchanges in the region, including SGX, BURSA, HKEX, and ASX, providing expert advice and seamless coordination of your share registry services regardless of where your company is listed.
 Contact our Share Registry Services experts for your personalised consultation and see how we can add value to your business today.

 Wondering what insights and experience a seasoned share registrar can bring to the table?
-Explore our full report on Singapore 2019 AGM Landscape Trends that we observed from our vast experience in handling a wide range of clients in the 2019 AGM season.
+Explore our full report on 2023 Singapore AGM Insights Report that we observed from our vast experience in handling a wide range of clients in the 2023 AGM season.

 Related Business Insights